bacomatic/sudoku-serve/README.md

 ```
 {
     "board": [...],
-    "generated": false,
-    "id": "b9ade00f-7ab4-4dd4-96fa-f8a12a203afa",
+    "boardId": "b9ade00f-7ab4-4dd4-96fa-f8a12a203afa",
-    "progress": 30,
     "randomSeed": 0,
     "size": 3
 }
 ```

-### Fields:
+### Board Fields:
 * **board** - Array of ints, in cell order starting at the top left and going horizontally to the bottom right
-* **generated** - Flag indicating whether the board has been fully generated or not
-* **id** - UUID generated for this board, use this when requesting specific boards in the REST API
+* **boardId** - UUID generated for this board, use this when requesting specific boards in the REST API
-* **progress** - Shows the approximate percentage done while generating.
-This value can jump around wildly due to the nature of how the board generation algorithm works.
 * **randomSeed** - (64 bit long integer) Random number generator seed used to create this board, passing zero will give you a random seed.
-                   Passing the same seed and size should produce the same board each time, unless or until the underlying board algorithm changes.
+                   Passing the same non-zero seed and size should produce the same board each time, unless or until the underlying board algorithm changes.
 * **size** - The number of blocks per side and cells per block row/column.
 A traditional 3x3 Sudoku board has size "3".
 Only size 2 and 3 boards are supported at the moment.
 Size 4 boards will be supported when the generator is fixed.

+### Puzzle Fields:
+* **board** - Array of ints, in cell order starting at the top left and going horizontally to the bottom right
+* **puzzle** - Array of ints of value 1 or 0 (can be decoded as boolean) arranged in the same manner as the board, representing whether the associated cell is hidden or shown.
+A 1 value (true) means the value is given and the number should be visible in the puzzle.
+* **puzzleId** - UUID generated for this board, use this when requesting specific boards in the REST API
+* **difficulty** - An integer value giving the difficulty level of the puzzle generated.
+Defaults to 4.
+This is currently undefined (TBD).
+* **randomSeed** - (64 bit long integer) Random number generator seed used to create this board, passing zero will give you a random seed.
+                   Passing the same non-zero seed and size should produce the same board each time, unless or until the underlying board algorithm changes.
+* **size** - The number of blocks per side and cells per block row/column.
+A traditional 3x3 Sudoku board has size "3".
+Only size 2 and 3 boards are supported at the moment.
+Size 4 boards will be supported when the generator is fixed.

+The board and puzzle fields for boards and puzzle that have not finished being generated will be set to an empty list (e.g.: "board": []).
+Use the status endpoints to determine how much of the board or puzzle has been generated.

 ### Query Parameters
-* **size** - Size of boards to query or count
+* **size** - The size of the board or puzzle
-* **randomSeed** - Random seed used to generate board
+* **randomSeed** - The random seed used to generate the board or puzzle
 * **inProgress** - If "true" then only show boards which are being generated at the moment.
 Any other value will only show already generated boards.
+Useful for filtering out items that are still in progress.
-* **skip** - The number of boards to skip in the results.
+* **skip** - The number of items to skip in the results.
 Use for pagination.
 The count endpoint ignores this parameter.
-* **limit** - The maximum number of boards to return.
+* **limit** - The maximum number of items to return.
 Defaults to 50.
-Set to zero to have no limit (all boards returned).
+Set to zero to have no limit (all items returned).
 This parameter is ignored in the count endpoint.

 ### TODO
 - [ ] Add puzzle generation logic